jmigpin/editor/README.md

 Note that plugins might need to be recompiled everytime there are changes in the libraries provided by the editor.

 Plugins located at: `./plugins`.
-- `gotodefinition_godef.go`: plugin that shows how to override the textarea click action and use godef.
+- `gotodefinition_godef.go`: plugin that shows how to override the textarea click action and use godef instead of the default.
 - `autocomplete_gocode.go`: plugin that shows a context with suggestions for `.go` files (uses gocode).

 ## Key/button shortcuts